Solargis Evaluate PV simulation and losses

 Backward raytracing, specifically unbiased Monte Carlo path tracing, is a key method used in Solargis Evaluate to calculate the irradiation on PV modules.
 This process involves the following steps:

-Post-processing: Denoises diffuse radiation values and resamples them per cell, summing them with direct radiation to obtain the final Global Tilted Irradiance (GTI).
+3. Post-processing: Denoises diffuse radiation values and resamples them per cell, summing them with direct radiation to obtain the final Global tilted irradiance (GTI).

-For bifacial Energy systems, the simulation is done separately for front and rear side.
-This high accuracy method allows detailed simulation of light, to an extent, that even gaps between PV cells are considered.
+For bifacial Energy systems, the simulation is done separately for front and rear side of the PV modules.
+This high accuracy method allows detailed simulation of light to an extent that even gaps between PV cells are considered.

 Soiling losses

-Soiling losses are an essential factor in the energy yield simulation, as they affect the amount of solar radiation that reaches the PV modules.
+Soiling losses are an essential factor in the energy yield simulation, as they affect the amount of solar radiation that reaches the PV cells.
 In Solargis Evaluate, these losses are applied to the GTI calculated in the previous step.
-For bifacial energy systems, the simulation is done separately for the front and rear sides.
+For bifacial energy systems, the simulation is done separately for the front and rear sides, while 15% of the front side loss value is applied to the rear side.

-Method of application: Soiling losses are typically applied as average monthly figures or as a single yearly figure.
-Users have the option to overwrite these values if needed.
+• Method of application: Soiling losses are typically applied as average monthly figures or as a single yearly figure.
+Users have the option to specify these values if needed.

 Setting soiling losses in Solargis Evaluate